morungos/morungos.github.io/_posts/2015-08-11-virtualbox-secure-networking.md

 On Virtualbox, there are a number of networking modes, but the ones that are problematic are "Host Only" and "Bridged".
-These essentially have kernel modules that tap into the core networking systems so that packets can be sent and received directly, bypassing the host security systems.
+These essentially have kernel modules that manage various parts of the host environment, including one that taps into the core networking systems so that packets can be sent and received directly, bypassing the host security systems.

-So it seems that the following command unloads that kernel extension:
+So it seems that the following command unloads that one particular kernel extension:

     sudo kextunload -b org.virtualbox.kext.VBoxNetFlt